retooth2/xenharmlib/doc/quickstart.rst

 Notation can be a murky thing, especially when it comes to tunings that are more novel and don't come with an established cultural tradition.
 Not every notation system makes sense for every tuning.
-Some systems produce very counter-intuitive results when combined with unfitting tunings (for example in standard Western notation 'E' and 'F' are the same note in 5-EDO).
-In this Quickstart we will focus on a notation called "up/down notation" which is a superset of the standard Western notation.
-Apart from a couple of outliers (like 5-EDO) the system works pretty well on a large number of periodic tunings that rely on division of the octave.
+In this Quickstart we will focus on a notation called UpDownNotation which is a superset of the standard Western notation and is designed as a general notation for "equal division of the octave" tunings.

+UpDownNotation first approximates the western naturals (C, D, E, F, G, A, B), mapping C to the zero pitch and generating the other naturals by stacking fifths.
+After that, it approximates sharp and flat accidentals and fills the gaps with multiples of sharps and flats or up and down arrows.

-Let's create our first notation with it:
+Let's create a notation for the Modern Arabic quartertone tuning with it:

 .. testcode::